divisbyzero/RiemannSums3D/README.md

 ## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
-Feel free to use, modify, and share for educational purposes!
+Feel free to use, modify, and share for educational or personal use, with attribution.
+Commercial use is not permitted.